Factbox-What you need to know about the D-Day 80th anniversary ceremonies

 WHY DO THE CEREMONIES MATTER?

-– With war raging on Europe’s borders, this anniversary’s D-Day events will have special resonance.
-Ukrainian President Volodymyr Zelenskiy will be among the guests.
-Russia, which launched a full-scale invasion of Ukraine in 2022, touching off Europe’s biggest armed conflict since World War Two, was not invited.
+– With war raging on Europe’s borders, in Ukraine, this anniversary’s D-Day events carry special resonance.

-– The numbers of British, American, Canadian and French veterans still alive, most of them aged 100 or more, are dwindling fast.
-This could be one of the last major ceremonies on Normandy’s windswept beaches and at its manicured war memorials to honour a significant number of survivors.
+– The number of British, American, Canadian and French veterans still alive is dwindling fast.
+This is one of the last major ceremonies on Normandy’s beaches to honour a significant number of survivors.

 WHO WILL BE THERE?